nodejs/node/doc/api/fs.md

 });
 ```

-If the third argument is a number, then it specifies `flags`:
+If the third argument is a number, then it specifies `mode`:

 ```js
 const fs = require('fs');